Quick Microwave Hasselback Potatoes: Elegant Yet Easy Side!

 For crispy hasselbacks, you’d have to cook in either the oven or air fryer to achieve that texture.

-Can I Make a Large Batch of These Potatoes at Once?
+Can I Make a Large Batch at Once?

 You can make as many potatoes at once as fit comfortably on a plate in your microwave.
 Each potato should have some space around it to allow for more even cooking.